 Recommended Configurations page of the Domain Time II documentation, will meet most of the NASD requirements for time synchronization.
 However,

-there are a few additional configuration considerations beyond the standard recommend installation instructions for FINRA compliance.
+there are a few additional configuration considerations beyond the standard recommended installation instructions for FINRA compliance.
 Let's consider

 each of the requirements and what is required to ensure Domain Time II fulfills them.

-FINRA Requirement: 50ms (or 1 sec) Tolerance to NIST Solution: Configure Domain Time to get its time from a local hardware time appliance
+FINRA Requirement: 50ms (or 1 sec) Tolerance to NIST (or 100us if a CAT Participant) Solution: Configure Domain Time to get its time from a local hardware time appliance

 It is unlikely you will be able to consistently achieve 50ms sync to NIST without having a local GPS/GNSS or CDMA-derived

 time server appliance on your local network to act as your reference clock.
 Although you can get access to